Stockholm university

 • Identity & youth consumerism

-Has extensive experience in teaching in the following areas: Social psychology, developmental psychology/developmental science, pedagogical psychology, statistics, research methods and design.
-Lectures and seminars vary from major and micro perspectives within these mentioned areas.
-Trost has specific expertise in: person-oriented methodological approaches, unique cohorts/profiling using longitudinal and sequential research design, and holistic theoretical frameworks.
+Has extensive experience in teaching and advising in the following areas: Developmental science, pedagogical psychology, qualitative and quantiative research methods and design.
+Lectures and seminars vary from major and micro perspectives within these scientific areas.
+Trost has specific expertise in: person-oriented methodological and mixed methods approaches, unique cohorts/profiling using longitudinal and sequential research design, and holistic theoretical frameworks.
 Course responsibilities vary from undergraduate to advanced graduate and postgraduate studies.
-Trost has advised and examined many student theses ranging from undergraduate to doctoral levels within the disciplines of child and youth studies, psychology, health/medicine, pedagogy, and special education.
+Trost has advised and examined many student theses ranging from undergraduate to doctoral levels within the disciplines of child and youth studies, psychology, medicine, pedagogy, and special education.

 Research